-Incident identification, reporting, analysis and learning is a key pillar of keeping patients safe which informs improvement actions and harm reduction.
-This is supplemented by other systematic measures such as adverse event identification and safety thermometer audits to help us know and understand when things have gone wrong, where risk reduction measures need to be focussed and to monitor the effectiveness of improvement actions.
+Incident identification, reporting, analysis and learning is a key pillar of keeping patients safe and is important in informing improvement actions and harm reduction.
+This is supplemented by other systematic measures such as adverse event identification and safety thermometer audits, to help us know and understand when things have gone wrong, where risk reduction measures need to be focussed and to monitor the effectiveness of improvement actions.

-- We will review our processes for working with patients and their families when things go wrong, i.e. ensure that incidents involving the safety of our patients, complaints, mortality and morbidity reviews are joined up from the patient/family perspective and they have a key and clear point of contact. - We will review and strengthen our arrangements for learning from serious incidents.
-We will also continue to focus on encouraging incident reporting and systematic incident analysis, implementation of risk reduction actions. - We will see an increase in reporting lower levels of harm and near misses
+2023-24 2024-25 2025-26 We will review our processes for working with patients and their families when things go wrong, i.e. ensure that incidents involving the safety of our patients, complaints, mortality and morbidity reviews are joined up from the patient/family perspective and they have a key and clear point of contact.
+We will review and strengthen our arrangements for learning from serious incidents.
+We will adopt an open 'no blame' approach to o incident investigation and learning in order to achieve a more restorative approach to im We will contribute to national work to ensure systems in place for independent contractors We will continue to focus on encouraging incident reporting and systematic incident analysis, implementation of risk reduction actions.
+We will review levels of reporting lower levels of harm and near misses and set target for increasing these rates in line with national profiles